Rezilion/mi-x/README.md

 ## --vulnerability_identifier

-Specifies the vulnerability that will be checked.
+Specifies the vulnerability that will be checked (Not set by default).

 Syntax:
-- CVE-YEAR-ID - scan your system for specific vulnerability by the vulnerability cve id
+- CVE-YEAR-ID - scans your system for specific vulnerability by the vulnerability cve id
-- name - scan your system for specific vulnerability by the vulnerability name
+- name - scans your system for specific vulnerability by the vulnerability name
-- all - scan your system for all the vulnerabilities in the cves directory
+- all - scans your system for all the vulnerabilities in the cves directory

 If the argument is not set, a menu message will appear presenting the currently supported vulnerabilities.

 ## --container

-The user needs to specify whether to examine running containers on the host (False by default).
+Scans all running containers on the host (False by default).
+- When running in containers mode, the user will need to insert the user’s password for sudo use.

+## --container_name

+Scans specific containers on the host by inserting running containers names seperated by commas only (Not set by default).
-- When running with containers, the user will need to insert the user’s password for sudo use.
+- When running in containers mode, the user will need to insert the user’s password for sudo use.

 ## --description

-The user needs to specify whether to see the CVE description or not (True by default).
+Specifies whether to see the vulnerability description or not (True by default).

 ## --graph

-The user needs to specify whether to see the validation flowchart (False by default).
+Specifies whether to see the validation flowchart (False by default).

 ## --help